CALIFORNIA Colleges and Universities

 ●SAT or ACT scores have to be sent to the Clearinghouse by the student

-SENIORS and JUNIORS: If you plan to play a Division I or Division II sport in college, you must register with the NCAA Clearinghouse and meet their course & test requirements (see NCAA link).
+SENIORS and JUNIORS: If you plan to play a Division I or Division II sport in college, you MUST register with the NCAA Clearinghouse and meet their course & test requirements (see NCAA link).
+Their high school course requirements are a bit different than the college A-G course requirements.
+NOTE: NCAA will NOT accept ESS or SS classes to help meet required coursework.
 Download the online form, fill it out, then send it with your official transcript to NCAA office or take a copy of the completed form to Debbie Garrett, our registrar in room 8.
 She can forward the form and a copy of your official transcript to the Clearinghouse.
-It’s your responsibility to request the registrar send follow up transcripts as needed by NCAA Clearinghouse.
-NOTE: You can have your SAT/ACT scores sent directly to the NCAA clearinghouse by using code 9999, otherwise it’s your responsibility to submit an order through ACT/SAT website to have them send all your SAT/ACT test scores to the Clearinghouse.
+It’s your responsibility to request the registrar to send follow up transcripts as needed by NCAA Clearinghouse.
+NOTE: You can have your SAT/ACT scores sent directly to the NCAA clearinghouse by using code 9999, otherwise it’s your responsibly to submit an order through ACT/SAT website to have them send all your SAT/ACT test scores to the Clearinghouse.
 We do NOT send them from Downey.

-Navianceis a powerful resource to help guide you through the sometimes confusing path of college and careers.
+Naviance is a powerful resource to help guide you through the sometimes confusing path of college and careers.
 It is designed to help you plan and prepare for YOUR future!
 For example, you can create your student profile, research colleges and careers, create a resume, find scholarships and learn more about yourself and what interests you through our career and personality inventories.
-Whether you plan to attend a college or vocational/trade/tech school, go into the military or work right after high school, visit the Naviance site regularly and become familiar with the many resources available to help you stay at the top of your game
+Naviance can also track the colleges you applied for and have been accepted to.
+Whether you plan to attend a college or vocational/trade/tech school, go into the military or work right after high school, visit the Naviance site regularly and become familiar with the many resources available to help you stay at the top of your year.

 Here's a question that gets asked often: How do I find colleges that will best fit my major and areas of interest?
-Visit Naviance!!! (see link on this webpage) If you take the "Career Interest Profiler" it will match you to careers that best suit your personality and strengths.
-It also provides a list of career possibilities and colleges that have majors which match your interests.
-So not only is Naviance is a great web based internet program for students to use as a college search engine, but it’s also super to use for career searches.
+Visit Naviance!!! (see link on this webpage) If you take the "Career Interest Profiler" it will match you to careers that best suit your personality and colleges that have majors which match your interests.
+Career Interest Profiler is an interest inventory that will give you information describing your personality, strengths and a list of career possibilities.

-►Every single student on this campus should have a Naviance/Family connection account!
+►Every single student on this campus should have a Family Connection Naviance account!
 To get started, stop by the career center to get your registration code and instructions from the Naviance Binder then go to web link and register (see Naviance link).
 Make sure you’re accessing your account and using all that Naviance has to offer!
 Listed below are some things you can do on Naviance:

 *Create a personal profile